polkadot-developers/substrate-docs/content/md/en/docs/reference/command-line-tools/node-template.md

 | `--reserved-only` | Specifies whether to only synchronize the chain with reserved nodes.
 This option also disables automatic peer discovery.
 TCP connections might still be established with non-reserved nodes.
 In particular, if you are a validator, your node might still connect to other validator nodes and collator nodes regardless of whether they are defined as reserved nodes.
 | `--rpc-external` | Listens to all RPC interfaces.
 Default is local.
 Note: not all RPC methods are safe to be exposed publicly.
 Use an RPC proxy server to filter out dangerous methods.
 More details: <https://github.com/paritytech/substrate/wiki/Public-RPC>.
 Use `--unsafe-rpc-external` to suppress the warning if you understand the risks.
 | `--storage-chain` | Enables storage chain mode.
 If you set this option, each transaction is stored separately in the transaction database column and is only referenced by hash in the block body column.
 | `--tmp` | Runs a temporary node.
-This option creates a temporary directory to store the blockchain configuration.
-The temporary directory is automatically deleted when you stop the node.
-The directory is random per process execution.
-This directory is used as a base path that includes the node database, node key, and the keystore.
+This option creates a temporary directory to store the blockchain configuration, including the node database, node key, and the keystore.
 | `--two` | Provides a shortcut for specifying `--name Two --validator` to add session keys for `Two` to the keystore.
 | `--unsafe-pruning` | Forces the node to start with unsafe pruning settings.
 When running as a validator, it is highly recommended to disable state pruning (that is, archive) which is the default.
 The node will refuse to start as a validator if pruning is enabled unless this option is set.
 | `--unsafe-rpc-external` | Listens to all RPC interfaces.
 This option is the same as `--rpc-external`.
 | `--unsafe-ws-external` | Listens to all Websocket interfaces.
 This option is the same as `--ws-external` but doesn't warn you about it.
 | `--validator` | Starts the node with the authority role and enables it to actively participate in any consensus task that it can (for example, depending on availability of local keys).
 | `-V`, `--version` | Displays version information.
 | `--ws-external` | Listens to all Websocket interfaces.
-Default is local.
-Note: not all RPC methods are safe to be exposed publicly.
-Use an RPC proxy server to filter out dangerous methods.
-More details: <https://github.com/paritytech/substrate/wiki/Public-RPC>.
-Use `--unsafe-ws-external` to suppress the warning if you understand the risks.
+By default, the node only listens locally.
+Keep in mind that not all RPC methods are safe to be exposed publicly.
+You can use an RPC proxy server to filter out dangerous methods.
+You can use `--unsafe-ws-external` to suppress the warning if you understand the risks.

 ### Options